scala/scala.epfl.ch/records/2022-Q4-activity-report.md

 For Scala 2 and Scala 3.

-The goal of this project is to help the beginner-to-intermediate-level programmers to learn and use Scala in small projects, such as a script.
+The goal of this project is to help beginner-to-intermediate-level programmers to learn and use Scala in small projects, such as scripts.
 To this end, we will publish a series of written tutorials that focus on common programming tasks, such as testing, reading and writing files, sending HTTP requests, etc.

 We started writing a few tutorials for unit-testing using the MUnit library, in [scalacenter/docs.scala-lang#7096](https://github.com/sbt/sbt/pull/7096).
 The Scala Toolkit series will be published later this year.